 As you might imagine, it is best to be prepared with a gift to offer your homestay family in gratitude for their hospitality and as a means to share a part of your culture with them.
-We suggest one or two gifts that the whole family can enjoy.
-You may also wish to consider gifts for people outside your homestay family.
+We suggest one or two gifts that the whole family can enjoy..
 Try to choose gifts that represent you or the part of the country and/or community you live in.
 Think about what your city, state, or local artisans produce.
 Draw upon your personal interests or hobbies for ideas.
 Once you are on the program and learn more about the local culture, you will discover other ways to thank your family.
-Remember to bring pictures of your friends and family to share.